Re-register an Existing Organization

 Page 10: Advisor Information

 While it is not required, it can be beneficial for student organizations to have one or more advisors, who may be University faculty or staff.
 Should a registered student organization select a community member to serve in an advisory role, it is understood by the organization that the community member will not be recognized by the University of Georgia.

 Organizations who have an advisor must indicate whether the organization is sponsored by the University.
 For example, if your organization is advised by a University department, college, or school.

 Organizations who have an advisor must provide advisor contact information (name, email, phone, address) to the Center for Student Activities & Involvement.

 Page 11: Constitution Articles

 Please indicate the location of the required components of your organization’s constitution.
-This includes the non-discrimination clause, elections procedure, officer removal procedure, quorum, and amendments procedure.
+This includes the non-discrimination clause, full-time enrollment provision for officers, elections procedure, officer removal procedure, quorum, and amendments procedure.
 Click here to view a sample constitution.